dstackai/dstack/docs/docs/quickstart.md

     `<dstack server URL>/proxy/models/<project name>`.

     !!! info "Gateway"
-        To publish a service with a custom domain and HTTPS, set up a [gateway](concepts/gateways.md) before running the service.
+        To enable [auto-scaling](reference/dstack.yml/service.md#auto-scaling), or use a custom domain with HTTPS, set up a [gateway](concepts/gateways.md) before running the service.
-        A gateway is pre-configured for you if you are using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}.
+        If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, a gateway is pre-configured for you.

 `dstack apply` automatically provisions instances, uploads the code from the current repo (incl. your local uncommitted changes).